wix/stylable/packages/experimental-loader/README.md

 ## Example

-A minimal webpack configuration using the two Stylable loaders in conjuction with the `mini-css-extract-plugin` loader:
+A minimal webpack configuration using the two Stylable loaders in conjunction with the `mini-css-extract-plugin` loader:

 ```js
 const MiniCssExtractPlugin = require('mini-css-extract-plugin');